-AMD’s newest Ryzen CPU series has dominated the Intel processors and have proved that Intel isn’t alone in the competition.
-The 2nd gen Ryzen processors, although possess some serious power, they were still not able to beat the Intel Core 9th gen processors in Gaming.
-Because of this Intel still remained the king in the Gaming market.
+AMD’s 3rd Ryzen CPU series dominated Intel processors included 8th and 9th gen processors and have proved that Intel isn’t alone in the competition.
+The 2nd gen Ryzen processors, although possess some serious power, were still not able to beat the Intel Core 9th gen processors in Gaming.
+Because of this Intel still remained the king in the gaming market.

-But the time has changed completely for the first time.
+But the time changed completely for the first time since the launch of the 3000 series.
 AMD’s budget mid-end CPU, the Ryzen 5 3600 has proved that spending a lot of money on CPU alone doesn’t make the games run fast and smooth.
 It has proved that even with the hyper-threading, a chip from AMD can actually compete head to head with the latest Intel processors for a lower price.